HRKsince1993/COMMSENV-24-1347/README.md

 # COMMSENV-24-1347
 MATLAB (R2023a) codes for the article COMMSENV-24-1347.
-These codes include four categories: observations (OBS), CESM, Functions, and Plot.
+These codes include four categories: observations (OBS), coupled model (CESM), functions, and plotting.
 If these codes are helpful to you, please acknowledge us in your publication.

 Best wishes